Skip to main content

 • Government agencies should cooperate and provide a single contact for regulatory compliance to handle all issues of wetland determination, enforcement, and penalties.

-• MDEGLE should recognize the section of the Wetlands Protection Act finding wetlands to be valuable as an agricultural resource for producing food and fiber, including certain crops which may only be grown on sites developed from wetlands.
+• EGLE should recognize wetlands are a valuable agricultural resource for producing food and fiber, including certain crops which may only be grown on sites developed from wetlands.

-• We oppose other states converting Michigan farmland to offset wetland mitigation.
+• Other states converting Michigan farmland to offset wetland mitigation.

 Idea